Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/getting-started.md

    - Press the + sign
    - Enter server address: `omero.services.universiteitleiden.nl`
    - Click Apply

 ![](getting-started/images/getting-started_04.png)

 4. Login using your ULCN credentials
 5. Now continue with [importing](importing.md) images or [downloading](downloading.md) data from OMERO

 !!! info "OMERO Groups"
     After your account is set up, you'll be able to see all data in your assigned group.
-Contact your OMERO admin if you need access to additional groups.
+Contact a OMERO admin if you need access to additional groups.